CarlOwOs/tbd-labs-demo/CONTEXT.md

-# Redline Labs Landing Demo
+# TBD Labs Landing Demo

 ## Project Context
 - **Goal:** Deliver a YC-ready landing page that mirrors the layout of Rebolt’s hero section while channeling the premium feel of Cartesia’s dark, cinematic aesthetic.